0xTahir/BC-SmartContract/README.md

 This is an example of a [smart contract](https://en.wikipedia.org/wiki/Smart_contract) written in [Solidity](https://docs.soliditylang.org) using [Remix IDE](https://remix.ethereum.org).
 This contract can be deployed and run on [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum) Blockchain.

-Here is my three step process:
+Here are the three steps:

 ### Step 1 - Write a simple contract including Solidity 0.4.24:
 <img src="images/01.png">